TenebrisNoctua/ClassPP/docs/tutorials/basics/accessSpecifiers.md

 ## Public Access Specifier

-Like you have seen in the examples on the previous page, a Public Access Specifier allows anyone to access a member.
+Like you have seen in the examples on the previous page, the Public Access Specifier allows anything to access a member.
 Whether it be from a function inside the class or from the script's main thread, the member is accessible and can be modified.

 ```lua
 local class = ClassPP.class